 Providing updates to those making misconduct disclosures

 Envato will, where appropriate, provide the whistleblower with updates at various stages of any investigation into the disclosure.
 Any updates supplied to a whistleblower may need to be limited in order to also preserve the confidentiality of an investigation and the privacy of those potentially affiliated, named, implicated or associated with the matters disclosed.
 The frequency and detail of any updates supplied (where appropriate), and the initiation or resolution of any potential subsequent investigation, may vary according to the matters reported and the context of the misconduct disclosed.
-Any updates will be provided to the whistleblower by Envato's Chief People Officer and/or General Counsel.

 4. Protection and Support of Whistleblowers